messerzen/udct-capstone-project/README.md

 4. Copy the source files in etl folder to the EMR cluster machine using tunnel connection.

-5. Install configparser on your EMR Cluster using `pip sudo install configparser` and `pip sudo install psycopg2-binary`
+5. Install the custom package etl and all the required dependencies on your EMR Cluster using `pip sudo install .`

-6. Provide your aws credentials and the file paths in `aws_paths.cfg` file.
+6. Provide your aws credentials and the file paths in `aws_paths.cfg`

 7. On your ERM Cluster run `spark-submit transform_raw_files.py`

 8. Then, run `python3 load_data.py`

-9. Finally, run `spark-submit test_etl_process.py` to run the tests.
+9. Finally, run `pytest test/` to run the tests.
+In this case, it's necessary to configure the Pyspark path.
+[Check this tutorial](https://stackoverflow.com/questions/31976353/amazon-emr-pyspark-module-not-found)